Peter Grinspoon

 Peter Grinspoon (born 1966) is an American physician.
-He is an internist and medical cannabis specialist at Massachusetts General Hospital and an instructor at Harvard Medical School.
+He is an internist and board certified addiction specialist at Massachusetts General Hospital and an instructor at Harvard Medical School.
 He is an expert on the topic of medical and recreational cannabis, and also has a strong interest in the areas of physician health, addiction and recovery, and in psychedelic treatments.
-He is a certified physician coach for the MGH Center for Physician Well Being as well as a Health and Wellness Coach.
-His 2016 book Free Refills: A Doctor Confronts His Addiction describes recovery from an opiate addiction from his perspective as a physician.

-His subsequent book, Seeing Through the Smoke: A Cannabis Expert Untangles the Truth About Marijuana, features a foreword written by Dr. Andrew Weil.
+His 2016 book Free Refills: A Doctor Confronts His Addiction describes recovery from an opiate addiction from his perspective as a physician.His subsequent book, Seeing Through the Smoke: A Cannabis Expert Untangles the Truth About Marijuana, features a foreword written by Dr. Andrew Weil.
+His latest book, Aging Well with Cannabis: Feel Better, and Live Better with Marijuana and CBD (Hachette, 5/5/26) features a foreword by renowned cannabis researcher Dr. Staci Gruber.
 He has appeared on national television programs including The Daily Show, Good Morning America, CBS Mornings, Fox and Friends, Fox Nation, NBC Nightly News, MSNBC and C-SPAN2 to discuss drug policy, cannabis legalization as well as his addiction and recovery.
 He served as an Associate Director for Massachusetts Physician Health Service, part of the Massachusetts Medical Society from 2013 to 2015, helping and advocating for other physicians who struggle with addiction.

 Grinspoon is also a contributing editor to Harvard Health Publications.

-He is a board member of the advocacy group Doctors For Cannabis Regulation and speaks internationally on various cannabis-related issues.
+He speaks internationally on various cannabis-related issues.
 He is frequently cited in the popular press, and has been noted in USA Today, The Washington Post, The New York Times, The Wall Street Journal, People Magazine, NY Magazine, The Daily Beast, and The Boston Globe.

 He has also appeared on numerous podcasts and radio programs.
 He was featured on NPR's All Things Considered in a piece about the harmfulness of withholding medication assisted treatment for opioid use disorders from physicians.